jrblevin/markdown-mode/README.md

      markdown-mode.el.
 Make edits there, not here. -->

-markdown-mode is a major mode for editing [Markdown][]-formatted text files in GNU Emacs.  markdown-mode is free software, licensed under the GNU GPL.
+markdown-mode is a major mode for editing [Markdown][]-formatted text.  markdown-mode is free software, licensed under the GNU GPL.

  [Markdown]: http://daringfireball.net/projects/markdown/